-DEC has proposed that the Storm Recovery Bonds be offered pursuant to an SEC-registered offering.
+DEP has proposed that the Storm Recovery Bonds be offered pursuant to an SEC-registered offering.
 The Company has provided testimony to the effect that virtually all utility securitizations have been sold as SEC-registered public transactions.
-Further, DEC has provided testimony to the effect that an SEC- registered, public offering, is likely to result in a lower cost of funds relative to a non SEC-registered offering, including a Rule 144A qualified institutional offering, all else being equal, due to the enhanced transparency and liquidity of publicly-registered securities.
+Further, DEP has provided testimony to the effect that an SEC-registered, public offering, is likely to result in a lower cost of funds relative to a non SEC-registered offering, including a Rule 144A qualified institutional offering, all else being equal, due to the enhanced transparency and liquidity of publicly-registered securities.
 Accordingly, subject to the IAL procedure described further below, the Commission finds that an SEC-registered public offering is most likely to result in the lowest costs to consumers, and should be approved.
-However, the Commission furtheralso finds that DEC, subject to the IAL procedures described in the Evidence and Conclusions for Finding of Fact No. 3343, may also pursue a Rule 144A qualified institutional offering of the Storm Recovery Bonds.
+However, the Commission furtheralso finds that DEP, subject to the IAL procedures described in the Evidence and Conclusions for Finding of Fact No. 3348, may also pursue a Rule 144A qualified institutional offering of the Storm Recovery Bonds.

-DEC has proposed that the Storm Recovery Bonds be sold pursuant to a sale to one or more underwriters in a negotiated offering as described in the testimony of witness Atkins.
-DEC, consistent with its other securities offerings, will select the lead managing underwriter(s) to achieve its Statutory Cost Objectives.
-DEC has testified that a negotiated underwriting is likely to provide greater flexibility and availability of investor funds.
+DEP has proposed that the Storm Recovery Bonds be sold pursuant to a sale to one or more underwriters in a negotiated offering as described in the testimony of witness Atkins.
+DEP, consistent with its and the other securities offerings, Members of the Bond Team will select the lead managing underwriter(s) to achieve its Statutory Cost Objectives.
+DEP has testified that a negotiated underwriting is likely to provide greater flexibility and availability of investor funds.

 The Commission finds, subject to the IAL procedures, that the issuance of the Storm Recovery Bonds pursuant to an SEC-registered negotiated sale is likely to result in lower overall costs and satisfy the Statutory Cost Objectives, and should therefore be approved.
-However, DEC, subject to the IAL procedures, is also authorized to pursue other sale options, including a Rule 144A offering, in order to satisfy the Statutory Cost Objectives.
-The Commission therefore finds it necessary to grant DEC flexibility and authority to pursue other sale options that result in the lowest Storm Recovery Charges for customers consistent with market conditions at the time the Storm Recovery Bonds are priced achievement of the Statutory Cost Objectives.
+However, DEP, subject to the IAL procedures, is also authorized to pursue other sale options, including a Rule 144A offering, in order to satisfy the Statutory Cost Objectives.
+The Commission therefore finds it necessary to grant DEP flexibility and authority, in consultation with other Members of the Bond Team, to pursue other sale options that result in the lowest Storm Recovery Charges for customers consistent with market conditions at the timeachievement of the Storm Recovery Bonds are priced.
+Statutory Cost Objectives.

-DEC has testified that the SPE may, as an alternative to directly issuing and marketing the Storm Recovery Bonds to unaffiliated investors through either a registered public offering or unregistered exempt offering, issue the Storm Recovery Bonds to a single special purpose trust, the SRB Issuer, established jointly by DEC and DEP or by Duke Energy Corporation.
+DEP has testified that the SPE may, as an alternative to directly issuing and marketing the Storm Recovery Bonds to unaffiliated investors through either a registered public offering or unregistered exempt offering, issue the Storm Recovery Bonds to a single special purpose trust, the SRB Issuer, established jointly by DEP and DEC or by Duke Energy Corporation.